 -

-Yes, all Canadian provinces have class actions (also referred to as “class proceedings”) legislation that allows a representative plaintiff to commence a lawsuit or legal proceeding on behalf of a class of persons or entities.
+Yes, the Canadian judicial system includes class actions (also referred to as “class proceedings”) that allow a representative plaintiff to commence a lawsuit or legal proceeding on behalf of a class of persons or entities.

-In general, Canadian class actions legislation allows a representative plaintiff to file a legal proceeding on behalf of a defined class of persons; however, the representative plaintiff is required to apply to the Court for an order certifying that the proceeding meets the statutory requirements to move forward and be prosecuted as a class action.
-If the Court does not grant the class certification application, then the proceeding can only be pursued as an individual action by the named plaintiff(s).
+In general, Canadian class actions legislation allows a representative plaintiff to file a legal proceeding on behalf of a defined class of persons; however, the representative plaintiff is required to apply to the provincial superior court having jurisdiction over the substantive claim for an order certifying that the proceeding meets the statutory requirements to move forward and be prosecuted as a class action.
+If the court does not grant the class certification application, then the proceeding can only be pursued as an individual action by the named plaintiff(s).

-- The pleadings disclose a cause of action (i.e. a claim that is not bound to fail if all the pleaded allegations of fact are assumed to be true);
+- The pleadings disclose a cause of action (i.e. a claim that is not bound to fail as a matter of law if all the pleaded allegations of fact are assumed to be true);

 - There is an identifiable class of 2 or more persons;